cristinae/teaching/MTresearch20/README.md

 * In order to take benefit of the discussions, the number of attendants is limited to 8

-* Depending on the corona situation, the first sessions might take place online (platform TBD)
 * If you plan to attend the seminar, please, send me an email before the 21st of April (cristinae.uni at gmail) including a description of your machine translation project